robertBreese/BulkAzVMTasks/README.md

 ## Usage

  - Prepare a CSV file with subscription IDs as headers and resource groups as rows.
 These are the RG's with VM's you want this script to be ran on.
 You can export all resource groups in a subscription via Powershell or the Azure Portal, and copy them into the input.csv.
+An unlimited number of subscriptions and resource groups can be added to the .csv.

  - Run the script with the appropriate parameters for the output CSV path, tenant ID, and input CSV path.